bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

 + Frankly, BusyBox developers asked if we could engage.

 + Also, various Linux developers &hellip;
-     - &mdash; like Matthew Garrett &mdash;
+     - &hellip; like Matthew Garrett &hellip;
-     - &mdash; had bugged Conservancy for years to help with enforcement.
+     - &hellip; had bugged Conservancy for years to help with enforcement.

 + GPL Compliance Project for Linux Developers gives structure to Linux compliance activity.